 Mitigation is an important mechanism for agencies to use to avoid, minimize, rectify, reduce, or compensate the adverse environmental impacts associated with their actions.
 Federal Agencies typically rely upon mitigation to reduce environmental impacts through modification of proposed actions.
 Agencies also depend on the development of mitigation alternatives during the NEPA and General Conformity process.
 Under NEPA, if a proposed action is not categorically excluded, the Federal agency must determine if the action will have a significant impact on the environment.
 The agency must prepare a Finding of No Significant Impact (FONSI) if it is determined that the action will not have a significant impact on the environment.
 The FONSI must present evidence to support this conclusion and state all mitigation that will be taken, if any.
-If, however, the agency must prepare an Environmental Impact Statement (EIS).
+If, however, the agency determines that the action may have a significant impact on the environment, the agency must prepare an EIS.
 All mitigation measures not included in the proposed action or alternatives must be defined within an EIS.
-After public review, the Record of Decision (ROD) serves as the final decision of the responsible agency and describes any monitoring and enforcement programs for mitigation that the agency is committed.
+After public review, the ROD serves as the final decision of the responsible agency and describes any monitoring and enforcement programs for mitigation that the agency is committed.